bpeddi/deepseek_aws_demo/README.md

-# AI Infrastructure Pipeline - AWS CDK
+# Deepseek Infrastructure Pipeline - AWS CDK

 ## Overview

+DeepSeek R1 is a large language model developed with a strong focus on reasoning tasks.
+It excels at problems requiring multi-step analysis and logical thinking.
+Unlike typical models that rely heavily on Supervised Fine-Tuning (SFT), DeepSeek R1 uses Reinforcement Learning (RL) as its primary training strategy.
+This emphasis on RL empowers it to figure out solutions with greater independence. <br> <br>

-This project provisions an AI infrastructure for deepseek AI model  using **AWS CDK (Cloud Development Kit)** with Python.
-The infrastructure includes an Amazon **VPC, EC2 Instance, IAM Roles, Security Groups, and S3 Bucket** integration.
-This CDK code also deployes Docker Instance and Downloads DeepSeek and Ollama models along with  open-webui for inference.
+This project provisions a scalable and secure AI infrastructure for deploying the DeepSeek AI model using **AWS CDK (Cloud Development Kit)** with Python.
+The architecture leverages **Amazon VPC, EC2 Instances, IAM Roles, Security Groups, and S3 Bucket** integration to provide a robust environment for AI model training and inference.
+This CDK implementation also automates the deployment of Docker containers and efficiently downloads the DeepSeek and Ollama models, alongside Open-WebUI for seamless model inference and interaction.

 ![Architecture](deepseek_aws.PNG)